card gamer logo

 What Is Ink In Disney Lorcana?

-Ink is the equivalent of a mana cost in Disney Lorcanam, and there’s a number in the top left corner of each playable Lorcana card that will tell you what the card costs.
+Ink is what’s used to pay to bring cards into play in Disney Lorcana; there’s a number in the top left corner of each playable card that will tell you what the card costs, which we’ve circled for you above.

-If the number has a circle around it, this means that you can place the card into your ‘Inkwell’ to be used as ink.
-This is known as the Inkwell icon, and is a way to replenish your mana.
+If the number has the Ink symbol around it, this means that you can place the card face down into your ‘Inkwell’ (which is a resource row, below the cards you’ll have in play) to be used as ink.
+This is known as the Inkwell icon; if a card doesn’t have that and is instead just the number in a hexagon, it cannot be placed face down in your Inkwell as a resource.

 The Card Name